epikhighs/2016-platform/README.md

         - 'eval-source-map' has mixed results w/ AMD modules where nested functions are break pointable but not outer define lvl functions.
     - DLL for vendor files - source maps are included as well so can remote debug.
         - recompile time is less than 500ms now.
+    - sass/less to CSS packing
+    - svg store plugin works for our use case
 1. AMD compatibility
     1. for application code
         1. loaded in AMD module